Foucault's measurements of the speed of light: 1850 experiment

 Two radiating points placed one near the other and on the same vertical, shine instantly in front of a rotating mirror.
 The rays from the upper point reach this mirror only by passing through a tube filled with water; the rays of the second point reach the reflective surface having encountered in their course no medium other than air...
 [S]uppose that the mirror, seen from the place occupied by the observer, turns right to left.
 Well! if the emission theory is true, if the light is matter, the highest point will seem to the left of the lower point; he will appear on his right, on the contrary, if the light results from the vibrations of an ethereal medium.

 The apparatus (Figure 1) involves light passing through slit S, reflecting off a mirror R, and forming an image of the slit on the distant stationary mirror M. The light then passes back to mirror R and is reflected back to the original slit.
 If mirror R is stationary, then the slit image will reform at S.

-However, if the mirror R is rotating, it will have moved slightly in the time it takes for the light to bounce from R to M and back, and the light will be deflected away from the original source by a small angle, forming an image to the side of the slit.
+If the mirror R is rotating, it will have moved slightly in the time it takes for the light to bounce from R to M and back, and the light will be deflected away from the original source by a small angle, forming an image to the side of the slit.

 Foucault measured the differential speed of light through air versus water by using two distant mirrors (Figure 2).
 He placed a 3-meter tube of water before one of them.
 The light passing through the slower medium has its image more displaced.
 By partially masking the air-path mirror, Foucault was able to distinguish the two images super-imposed on top of one another.
 He found the speed of light was slower in water than in air.

 This experiment did not determine the absolute speeds of light in water or air, only their relative speeds.
 The rotational speed of the mirror could not be sufficiently accurately measured to determine the absolute speeds of light in water or air.
 With a rotational speed of 600-800 revolutions per second, the displacement was 0.2 to 0.3 mm.